Exclusive Interview: “Arada” Aims to Retain Thailand’s Position as World’s Top Tapioca Exporter

 Highlights of WTC 2025, seventh edition of the conference, include:

-- July 29, 2025 at Millennium Hilton Bangkok will feature TED Talk–style panel discussions on Esteemed speakers from both domestic and international sectors will share insights with Thai operators, traders, and government representatives.
+- July 29, 2025 at Millennium Hilton Bangkok will feature TED Talk–style panel discussions on the topic “Smart Roots, Green Future: Advancing Tapioca Sustainability.”
+Esteemed speakers from both domestic and international sectors will share insights with Thai operators, traders, and government representatives.

 - July 30, 2025 at True Icon Hall, ICONSIAM will include: